k3jph/corona/_posts/2017-07-05-structure-space-corps.md

 the idea of a space navy will stay on the pages of space opera.
 But when the Defense Department goes to space, the Air Force model is probably the best, for now.

+[^where]: Which is somewhat dictated by where, but work with me here.